Entry Requirements for Foreign Nationals

 SLAC's ISO provides visa and immigration services to our international visitors and employees, representing over 80 countries around the globe.

 The team helps facilitate the visa process for employees and affiliates, and provides expert advice to foreign nationals, division management, and HR partners.
 We assist with preparing documents necessary to gain and maintain legal status in the US, including nonimmigrant and permanent residency status; serve as a resource on immigration issues and concerns; partner with Laboratory Counsel; and consult with external legal counsel on complex immigration issues.

 The team is located in the VUE Center and is here to help if you have questions regarding appropriate visas and documentation for your visit to SLAC.
 Contact: firstname.lastname@example.org

 As SLAC administers its visa and immigration services under the Stanford Bechtel International Center programs, we encourage you to visit their site where you will find more detailed information about the visa programs for visitors and employees, as well as workshops available to international students and scholars:

-- Guide for H-1B Employees » (Note: SLAC is considered a “department” of Stanford in this respect).
+Note: SLAC is considered a “department” of Stanford in this respect.

 - Practical Matters: Information on living in the US, including taxes, social security, identification, and health insurance